Kunter-Bunt/Marius-Wodtke-Blog/content/post/other/advancedqueries1/index.md

 ```

 ## Putting it all together
-Last query is everything in one: We will do two joins by also looking at the PrimaryContactId of the Account.
+The last query is everything in one: We will do two joins by also looking at the PrimaryContactId of the Account.
 We will also query by a field on the account and we will return all 3 records, the contact, its account and the primary contact of the account.
 ```
 var model = (from contact in ctx.ContactSet
                 join account in ctx.AccountSet on contact.ParentCustomerId.Id equals account.AccountId